fug1t1ve/FRIDA/README.md

 # FRIDA
-some basic cheatsheet and tools
+some basic cheatsheets and tools